aniruddhamadhava/RU-Gravitational-Lensing/README.md

 Abstract:

-Current lensing models assume a uniform density along a line-of-sight except at a mass distribution (i.e., lens).
-The implication is that light rays will only deflect near such distributions, traveling in a straight line everywhere else.
-However, large-scale cosmological structures create density fluctuations, which can produce additional lensing effects.
-Our project seeks to quantify these effects.
-In particular, we want to compute the variance in deflection angles for nearby line-of-sights.
-This information will tell us the degree to which current lens models are accurate and whether additional parameters are needed for the lens equation.
-For this analysis, we use the TNG 100-3 simulation and pygravlens.
+Gravitational lensing has become a powerful astrophysical tool, acting as cosmic telescopes to the high-redshift universe.
+In particular, with masses of $\sim 10^{14} - 10^{15} \hspace{2pt} M_{\odot}$, galaxy clusters offer some of the strongest lenses of high-redshift galaxies.
+Before these images can be reconstructed to study the source, it is important to model the cluster lens.
+Previous work have considered different parameters for this lens modeling process, but have not included effects of large-scale cosmological structures (LSS).
+This work specifically considers the effects of LSS density fluctuations on differential deflection fields on cluster lens modeling.

-Keywords: Gravitational Lensing Models, Large-Scale Structures, Deflection Angles, TNG 100-3 Simulations, pygravlens
+Keywords: Gravitational Lensing Models, Large-Scale Structures, Deflection Angles, $\texttt{pygravlens}$

 Files: